datopian/datahub/site/content/docs/creating-new-datasets.md

 ---
 title: 'Creating new datasets'
-description: 'Learn how to create new datasets on a data portal'
+description: 'Learn how to create new datasets and an index for all datasets on a data portal built with PortalJS'
 ---

 So far, the PortalJS app we created only has a single page displaying a dataset.
 Data catalogs and data portals generally showcase many different datasets.